Chittu13/Projects/README.md

-# Here I will uploading the all types of Projects
+# Here I will upload the all types of Projects